Updated: Feb 8

 We know this can be confusing and frustrating, but we hope this information helps.
 Tax credits may lessen the amount you owe in taxes so don't panic.
 For more information or answers to your questions check out the IRS website or your state unemployment website.
 If you're not sure how to find your state website, just google (state name) unemployment taxes.

 In Solidary, The ExtendPUA.org Team

 PS - Don't forget to push your legislators to pass retroactive and continued pandemic relief.
+There is also a proposal on the table for unemployment taxes to be forgiven/refunded.
+Call your legislators and tell them you need that provision passed.
 Easy tools to take action at ExtendPUA.org